1967 World Series: Game 7

 The seventh game finally matched up the aces, Bob Gibson against Jim Lonborg.
 Lonborg was pitching on two-days rest, while Gibson had rested an extra day since his last outing.
 Only once before had a seventh game of a Series brought together starting pitchers who both had 2–0 records in the Series—in 1925, when the Washington Senators' Walter Johnson pitched against the Pittsburgh Pirates' Vic Aldridge.
 The Cardinals players were angered by the quip "Lonborg and Champagne" which was Dick Williams' response when asked after Game 6 who was to be the Red Sox starting pitcher for the Series-deciding contest and the headline dominating the front page of Boston's Record American the morning of Game 7.

 From the start, it was apparent that Lonborg was struggling.
 Three Cardinal hits and a wild pitch put St. Louis ahead 2–0 in the third inning.
 Two more scored in the fifth on a home run by Gibson, Lou Brock's single and two stolen bases (his seventh steal—a new Series record), and a Roger Maris sacrifice-fly to right.
-A Boston run in the fifth cut the score to 4–1, but the Red Sox dream was abruptly halted in the sixth on a three-run homer by Julián Javier off the arm-weary Lonborg.
+A Boston run in the fifth cut the score to 4–1, but the Red Sox dream was abruptly halted in the sixth on a three-run homer by Julián Javier off the arm-weary Lonborg to end his night in the sixth inning.
+Gibson allowed only one other Boston run for another complete game, striking out 10.
 With the 7–2 defeat, Boston's "Impossible Dream" ended one win short, and the St. Louis Cardinals were World Series Champions for the second time in the 1960s, and eighth overall.